Choosing your metal

-The difference in purity between 24K and 10k or 14K gold results in different levels of hardness, affecting how these two materials are used in jewellery.
+The difference in purity between 24CT and 9CT or 14CTgold results in different levels of hardness, affecting how these two materials are used in jewellery.

-14K Gold Is used a lot in Jewellery for Its Hardness.
+9CT Gold Is used a lot in Jewellery for Its Hardness and durability.

-14-karat gold is relatively hard, and this is one of the reasons this alloy is a popular choice for jewellery.
-This characteristic also makes 14K gold pieces more durable.
+9CT gold is relatively hard, and this is one of the reasons this alloy is a popular choice for jewellery.
+This characteristic also makes 9CT gold pieces more durable.

-Jewellery made of this type of gold scratches less and lasts longer because it wears out more slowly compared with higher-karat gold.
+Jewellery made of this type of gold scratches less and lasts longer because it wears out slower compared with higher-carat gold.

-Pure gold 24k is very rarely used in our jewellery because this metal is very soft.
+Pure gold 24CT is very rarely used in our jewellery because this metal is very soft.
 As a result, it can easily be scratched and misshaped.

 DIFFERENCE IN COLOUR

-When it comes to colour, there is no contest – 24-karat gold is the pure winner, as its tone is the actual colour of the real thing.
+When it comes to colour, there is no contest – 24-carat gold is the pure winner, as its tone is the actual colour of the real thing, straight from the earth.

 Any alloy with lower purity will not have a colour that matches the hue of pure gold, although 18K gold can come pretty close.

-10k and 14K gold has a yellow colour that is not as saturated as that of 24K gold – the tone of 10k and 14K gold is paler in comparison.
+9CT gold has a yellow colour that is not as saturated as that of 24K gold – the tone of 9CT gold is paler in comparison.
 Mind you, who is looking that closely (except us)

 DIFFERENCE IN PRICE

-10k and 14K gold is much more affordable, and this is yet another reason that jewellery made with this alloy is so popular.
+9CT gold is much more affordable, and this is another reason that jewellery made with this alloy is so popular.